Njunji/njunji/README.md

 -💻 Current work: Looking for great ways to binding tech with healthcare around the world.

--🧿 Doing Blogs of what I code at njunjimuchai.hashnode.dev
+-🧿 Doing Blogs of what I code at [njunjimuchai.hashnode.dev] (NjunjiMuchai)